Winners of AGF Junior Trophy International Tournament awarded in Baku [PHOTO]

 Trend:

-Baku hosted a ceremony of awarding the winners of the hoop and ball exercises at the Azerbaijan Gymnastics Federation (AGF) Junior Trophy International Tournament on April 24.
+Baku hosted a ceremony of awarding the winners of the clubs and ribbon exercises at the Azerbaijan Gymnastics Federation (AGF) Junior Trophy International Tournament on April 24.

-The winner gymnasts were awarded by Chief Adviser of the Azerbaijani Youth and Sports Ministry Rafig Rzayev, member of the Executive Committee of the Azerbaijan Gymnastics Federation Mariana Vasileva, Executive Director of OcaqScoring company Emin Mukhtarov, Judge Evgeniy Zhidkov and AGF managers Sevda Bagirova and Farhad Ahmadbayli.
+The winner gymnasts were awarded by Secretary General of the Azerbaijan Gymnastics Federation Nurlana Mammadzade, Director of the Competitions Natalya Bulanova, Director of the Baku Gymnastics School Khagani Farajov and Coaches of the Azerbaijani gymnastics team Yasena Stoyneva, Vafa Bakarova and Meyla Basriyeva.

 The second day of the Azerbaijan Gymnastics Federation (AGF) Junior Trophy International Tournament kicked off at the National Gymnastics Arena in Baku on April 24.